Skip to main content

 • Miscellaneous - Multi-organ failure/ Uncorrected acidosis/ Hypothermia

-Once referral for ITU care has been made, the patient should continue receiving at least level 2 care until transferred out of the Obstetric HDU.
+Once referral for ITU care has been made, the women should continue receiving at least level 2 care until transferred out of the Obstetric HDU.
 This includes maintaining CVP ≥ 8 mmHg, MAP >65mmHg (used in discussion with anaesthetics) and monitoring of appropriate bloods.

 There is no place in this guideline for the use of high dose corticosteroids or recombinant human activated protein C